woocommerce/woocommerce/plugins/woocommerce/e2e/README.md

 ### Writing the test

 The structure of the test serves as a skeleton for the test itself.
-You can turn it into a test by using `describe()` and `it()` methods of Jest:
+You can turn it into a test by using `describe()` and `it()` methods of Playwright:

 - [`test.describe()`](https://playwright.dev/docs/api/class-test#test-describe) - creates a block that groups together several related tests;
 - [`test()`](https://playwright.dev/docs/api/class-test#test-call) - actual method that runs the test.